arcan1s/ahriman/docs/architecture.rst

 * Return result (success or failure) of each subprocess and exit from application.
 * Some handlers may override their status and throw ``ExitCode`` exception.
 This exception is just silently suppressed and changes application exit code to ``1``.

-In most cases handlers spawn god class ``ahriman.application.application.Application`` class and call required methods.
+In the most cases handlers spawn god class ``ahriman.application.application.Application`` class and call required methods.

 Application is designed to run from ``systemd`` services and provides parametrized by architecture timer and service file for that.